Q: Are second parent adoptions available in New Hampshire for same-sex parents?

 Q: We used a known sperm donor to build our family.
 How do we terminate his rights to the child?

 A: We can use the second parent adoption process to also terminate the legal rights of the known sperm donor.

 Q: I co-parent my partner’s child but neither of us wants to get married at this time.
 What options do we have as unmarried same-sex parents?

 A: In New Hampshire, it can be more challenging to establish a legal tie when the parents are not married, but there are still some options available for you.
 Please contact me so we can set up some time to discuss this in more detail.

-Please contact me at the Law Office of Catherine Tucker to learn more about second parent adoptions in New Hampshire.
+Please contact me at New Hampshire Surrogacy Law to learn more about second parent adoptions in New Hampshire.